top of page

 A CHAT WITH THE VET

 By now, you should have established a very close working relationship with your regular veterinary clinic and team.
-Your biannual to annual veterinary check for your apparently healthy cat should continue even if he/she appears perfectly healthy, as early stages of many diseases are hidden and not apparent [10,13]
+Your biannual to annual veterinary check for your apparently healthy cat should continue even if he/she appears perfectly healthy, as the early stages of many diseases are hidden and not apparent [10,13]

-Remember, the accumulated bill for regular check ups is still cheaper than the treatment for any advanced, unmanaged and complicated disease that can cause death.
+Remember, the accumulated bill for regular checkups is still cheaper than the treatment for any advanced, unmanaged, and complicated disease that can cause death.

 FOOD